 Do heat pump water heaters run out of hot water?

 Yes.
-Because they have a storage tank (usually 50 to 80 gallons), they can run out if you use more hot water than the tank holds.
+Because they have a storage tank, usually 50 to 80 gallons, they can run out if you use more hot water than the tank holds.
 However, most hybrid models recover surprisingly fast because they have standard electric heating elements that automatically kick in during periods of high demand to help the heat pump recover.

 Is a tankless water heater completely instant?

 No. There is still a short delay while the cold water travels from the unit through your pipes to the faucet.
 You may also experience the “cold water sandwich” effect, which is a brief burst of cold water when you turn the tap off and immediately back on.
-Advanced tankless units with built-in recirculation pumps solve this, but they cost more.
+Advanced tankless units with built-in recirculation pumps can reduce this, but they cost more.

 Which lasts longer: heat pump or tankless?